isomerpages/psd-goc/_get-started/It's easy to get started.md

 <p><strong><a href="https://mylegacy.life.gov.sg/find-a-service/lpa/" rel="noopener nofollow" target="_blank">Lasting Power of Attorney</a></strong> (10
 minutes)</p>
 <p>Appoint trusted persons to make decisions on your behalf in the event
 that you lose mental capacity.
-These decisions include your personal welfare, property and bank accounts.</p>
+These decisions cover your personal welfare, property and bank accounts.</p>
 <p></p>
 <p></p>